KerbsOD/Medium-Theme/README.md

 ![alt text](https://github.com/KerbsOD/Medium-Theme/blob/master/screenshots/Blockquote.jpg)

 # Installation
-I've not uploaded it to the official Obsidian repositories for copyright reasons regarding the fonts.
-This is just a config file.
+I haven't uploaded it to Obsidian's official repositories for copyright reasons regarding the sources.
+This is just a configuration file.